isaacssemugenyi/nodeVideostream/README.md

 $ git clone https://github.com/zekaf/nodeVideostream.git
 ```

-You need app-spdy.js and package-spdy.js SPDY.
+You need app-spdy.js and package-spdy.js files.
 cd to your nodeVideostream directory, and type this:

 ```